Security-Onion-Solutions/securityonion-docs/installation.rst

 Quickly Evaluating Security Onion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you just want to **quickly evaluate** Security Onion, choose one of the following.
+If you just want to **quickly evaluate** Security Onion, choose one of the following two options.
 If you're a first time user, we recommend the first option.

 -  `Download our Security Onion ISO image and Quickly Evaluate <QuickISOImage>`__